AdobeDocs/analytics-platform.en/help/analysis-workspace/export/download-send.md

 ![](assets/copy-selection.png)

-## Download data as CSV {#download-data}
+## Download as CSV {#download-data}

-The right-click option **[!UICONTROL Download data as CSV]** allows you to download a table of data or the data source of any visualization as a CSV.
+The right-click option **[!UICONTROL Download data as CSV]** allows you to download a table of Customer Journey Analytics data or the data source of any visualization as a CSV.

 * From the header of any table or visualization, right-click and choose **[!UICONTROL Download data as CSV]**.
-This downloads the displayed data in the table or the underlying data source for a visualization as a CSV.
+This downloads the displayed Customer Journey Analytics data in the table or the underlying data source for a visualization as a CSV.

   >[!NOTE]
   >